NOAAS Oregon II

 NOAAS Oregon II (R 332) is an American fisheries research vessel in commission in the National Oceanic and Atmospheric Administration (NOAA) fleet since 1977.
-Prior to her NOAA career, she was delivered to the United States Fish and Wildlife Service's Bureau of Commercial Fisheries in 1967 and was transferred to NOAA in 1970, but was not placed in commission until 1977.
+Prior to her NOAA career, she was delivered to the United States Fish and Wildlife Service's Bureau of Commercial Fisheries in 1967 as US FWS Oregon II, but not commissioned.
+She was transferred to NOAA in 1970, but was not placed in commission until 1977.

 Construction and commissioning

 Oregon II was built for the U.S. Fish and Wildlife Service at Ingalls Shipyard in Pascagoula, Mississippi.
-She was launched in February 1967 and delivered to the Fish and Wildlife Service's Bureau of Commercial Fisheries in August 1967, but was not commissioned.
-When NOAA was established on 3 October 1970, she became part of NOAA's fleet, and finally was commissioned on March 17, 1977, as NOAAS Oregon II (R 332).
+She was launched in February 1967 and delivered to the Fish and Wildlife Service's Bureau of Commercial Fisheries in August 1967 as US FWS Oregon II, but was not commissioned.
+When NOAA was established on 3 October 1970, she became part of NOAA's fleet, and finally was commissioned on 17 March 1977, as NOAAS Oregon II (R 332).

 Characteristics and capabilities

 Oregon II is outfitted as a double-rigged shrimp trawler, longliner, gillnetter, fish trap hauler, and dredger.
 She has a hydraulic seine-trawl winch with a maximum pull of 30,000 pounds (13,610 kg) and drum capacity of 1,200 ft of 9/16-inch (14.3-mm) wire rope, and she has two outriggers for trawling.
 She also has two hydrographic winches with 0.322-inch (8.2-mm) EM cable, a hydraulic one with a maximum pull of 3,000 lb and a drum capacity of 12,139 ft, and an electric one with a drum capacity of 13,123 ft.
 She also has a self-contained hydraulic MOCNESS winch for the collection of zooplankton and nekton with a maximum pull weight of 3,000 lb and a drum capacity of 7,972 ft of 0.68-inch (17.3-mm) wire rope.
 She is equipped with a rotating telescoping boom crane with a lift capacity of 3,000 lb, a rotating crane with a lift capacity of 6,000 lb, and a J-frame with a maximum safe working load of 3,500 lb.

 Oregon II has various laboratory capabilities.
 A 275-square-foot (25.5-square-meter) wet laboratory is situated aft on her main deck.
 She also has a 100-square-foot (9.3-square-meter) biology laboratory, a 75-square-foot (7-square-meter) computer laboratory, and a 210-square-foot (19.5-square-meter) hydrographic laboratory.
 She has a scientific freezer forward.

 Oregon II carries an 18.2 ft rescue boat with a 90-horsepower (67-kW) motor and capable of carrying six people.
 Her crew includes a four-member dive team.

 Oregon II has undergone an upgrade in which she received new electronic fish detection equipment, environmental sensors, and deck-handling and electronics equipment.
 Her laboratory and living spaces were refurbished, her original Fairbanks Morse main engines were replaced by new, more powerful Caterpillar engines, and a bow thruster was added to improve both her station-keeping and shiphandling capability.